cstohlmann/oea-at-risk-package/Chronic_Absenteeism/docs/readme.md

      * "Guide to developing a predictive ML model of chronically absent students using Azure Machine Learning."

 ### First Draft of Explanation and "How to tailor this package"

+Maria comment: This needs to include SIS data as those are the MAIN data sources for attendance as outcome feature to be predicted.
+This whole section needs to outline the relationship between features as a research problem, doesn't it?

 This "Predicting Chronic Absenteeism" package currently leans on the [Education Insights Module](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/Microsoft_Data/Microsoft_Education_Insights_Premium) for activity data.
 In order to leverage a different activity-based module or data source,
 1. <strong>Class Notebook Editing:</strong> First, refer to the class notebook (ChronicAbsenteeism_py).
 The methods outlining curation of the Insights activity table maps to 3 different OEA-standard tables (i.e. Event, SoftwareApplication, and AggregateMeasure).
       * <em>What needs to be done:</em> you will need to create a schema mapping to these three tables from your activity data/table.